 Yeah, About Iceland… It’s windy.
 Really windy.

 Now, everyone assumes Iceland will be cold; hence, “Iceland.”
-The weather is actually fairly mild, however.
+However, the weather is actually fairly mild.
 Walk within the protective cover of downtown Reykjavik in April and you’ll probably find you’re okay with a jacket and gloves.
 What they don’t tell you is how incredibly windy it is.
 And those winds pick up something fierce across the rural plains in places like Southern Iceland.

 My husband and I left thinking we were headed into 30-40 degree temperatures.
-Well, it was 30 degrees… with 52 mile-per-hour winds.
+Well, it was 30 degrees… with 52 mile-per-hour winds coming straight off the North Atlantic Ocean.
 Depending on which wind chill chart you reference, that drops the temperature to between -7 and 11 degrees.
 Bitter cold notwithstanding, Icelandic winds can hamper your plans quite a bit.

 The Wind Signs Are Important